 Gal Gadot will return as Diana Prince/Wonder Woman.
 Also starring in the movie are:

-- Pedro Pascal (Game of Thrones) as Maxwell Lord, an affluent TV personality who represents the wealth and excess of the America economy during the Reagan years.
-It is no mistake that Pascal's Maxwell Lord has a haircut like Donald Trump circa 1984.
+- Pedro Pascal (Game of Thrones) as Maxwell Lord, an affluent personality who represents the wealth and excess of the American economy during the Reagan years.

 - Robin Wright (House of Cards) as Antiope, Diana's aunt on Themyscira who returns in a flashback.